NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

 :ref:`geoips describe family <geoips_describe_family>`

-``describe <interface_name> family <family_name>`` (or ``fam``) is a sub-command of ``describe`` which retrieves information about an interface's family.
+``describe <interface_name> family <family_name>`` (or ``fam``) is a sub-command of ``describe``

-It returns an interfaces families:
+It returns the following information about an interface's family:

     * Docstring
     * Family Name